dholab/IPD-ref-generator/README.md

 ### A note on parallel computation

 NextFlow automatically allocates cores to each process, as if it is a job on a compute node.
 Depending on how many cores you make available to this workflow, the four databases it outputs can each be downloaded, cleaned, and trimmed at the same time as one another.
+The workflow will also download each allele independently, and concatenate them once all have been downloaded.
+The more cores you can devote to the allele downloading in particular, the faster the workflow as a whole will run.

 ### Output Files